 - You have respiratory symptoms and require a consultation.

 - You require a COVID-19 swab, with medical certificate, for flight purposes.
 A $275.00 fee applies (inclusive of the laboratory fee).

 Urgent Care Services: Patients may present to the practice for management of their medical issues and for accident care.
 This service is available every day between the hours of 8am – 8pm and no appointment is necessary.
-It is business as usual, provided you do not meet the new criteria for COVID-19 testing, as explained above.
-Should you have a sore throat, cough, cold or flu symptoms, we do ask that you wear a mask when entering the practice.
+It is business as usual, provided you do not have respiratory symptoms, as you will need to phone ahead first.

 Infection Control: OneHealth continues to maintain a high standard of infection control processes and this includes, but is not limited to, the use of PPE (Personal Protective Equipment) in alignment with Ministry of Health protocols.
 Our waiting rooms will remain without toys and magazines, Pens are sanitised and pay-wave is available for non-contact payments.
 The latter is in addition to the Easy-claim process available for Southern Cross members.